benhenshaw/rhythm/doc/final.md

 # Appendix B
 ## Original Project Proposal
 This section contains the project proposal, handed in on the 15th of December, 2017.
+This initial proposal differs in many ways from the final iteration of the project.
+My own goals for the project changed; my interests changed from the creation of a video game to the creation of supporting technologies.
+Also, note that this document still proposes the development of many custom components.

 ### Final Project
 BSc Games Programming